PHP-FFMpeg/PHP-FFMpeg/docs/source/Recipes.rst

     // This logger provides some usefull infos about what's happening
     $ffmpeg = FFMpeg::load($logger);

-.. note:: FFMpeg and FFProbe both requires a logger with gives ffedback about
+.. note:: FFMpeg and FFProbe both requires a logger with gives feedback about
     what's happening.
 By passing a NullHandler to the logger, you disable the logging system.